thommyberglund/adventuretime/PRELUDE.md

 They didn’t walk.
 They **drifted**, their forms shifting like smoke, their laughter like ice in the veins.
 They toyed with the sentries, letting them swing, letting them **miss**, before plucking them apart like overripe fruit.
 The captain’s sword shattered against one’s chest.
 The vampire **licked the blade clean** and smiled.

-And then—

-**Silence.**

-The camp held its breath.
-The fires burned low.
-The shadows **pulsed**.
+And then, just as the panic threatened to snap the army's spine, the attack simply... stopped.

+The vampires didn't press their advantage.
+They didn't butcher the command tent.
+They just melted back into the tall grass, dragging the lesser dead with them like obedient, rotting dogs.

+The sudden silence that followed was worse than the screaming.
+It was heavy, suffocating, pressing down on the camp like a physical weight.
+The fires burned low, sputtering in pools of fresh blood, casting long, trembling shadows that seemed to reach for the survivors.
+Men stood frozen, weapons raised against an enemy that was no longer there, listening to the wet, ragged sounds of their comrades dying in the dark.

-The captain called it **nerves**.
-The veterans called it **bad luck**.
-The new recruits?
-They just called it **fucking terrifying**.
+The captain, staring dumbly at his broken hilt, tried to bark orders to hold the line.
+He called it a skirmish.
+A probing attack.
+The veterans, wrapping their wounds with shaking hands, called it a warning.
+The new recruits, staring out into the pitch-black plains where the glowing eyes had been, just called it **fucking terrifying**.

+They thought they had survived the worst of it.
+They thought the line had held.

-But the darkness wasn’t done.
+But the darkness wasn't retreating.

 It was just **testing the locks**.

 ---
 ## **THE SLAUGHTER: WHEN THE NIGHT GETS HUNGRY**

-Midnight came like a held breath—**too quiet, too still**.
+Midnight broke the silence not with a roar, but with a collective, dusty sigh.
+The earth simply gave up its dead.

 The first wave didn’t scream.
-It didn’t need to.
-The undead moved in silence, their rotted feet barely touching the ground, their hollow eyes fixed on the living.
-They came from the barrows, from the watchtowers, from the **earth itself**, rising like men clawing their way out of shallow graves.
-Their flesh was gray, their mouths slack, their fingers curled into claws.
-Some still wore the tattered remnants of the empire’s uniforms.
-Others were **fresh**, their wounds still weeping, their eyes still **too human**.
+They just poured out of the dark like a river of rot.
+They came from the barrows, from the watchtowers, from the **dirt right beneath the soldiers' boots**.
+Some wore the rusted bronze of the old empire.
+Others were fresh, their wounds still weeping, wearing the faces of scouts who had gone missing three days prior.

-The soldiers didn’t stand a chance.

-The first line broke when a corpse **grabbed a man’s ankle** and dragged him into the dark.
-The second line faltered when a vampire **drifted** into their ranks, its laughter like ice in their veins.
-The third line **ran**.
+The lesser undead were just meat for the grinder.
+A decent swordsman could hack through three before breaking a sweat.
+And for a few desperate minutes, the mercenaries did just that.
+They swung until their shoulders burned, cutting down the walking corpses by the dozens.

+But you can't hold a line when your boots are slipping on the spilled guts of your own men.
+You can't fight when there are ten dead hands grabbing at your spear shaft for every one you chop off.

+The first line didn't break because they were outmatched.
+They broke because they were **drowning**.

-And the night **laughed**.
+And then the vampires stopped watching and started playing.

-The vampires didn’t fight like men.
-They fought like **hunters**, toying with their prey, letting the soldiers swing, letting them **miss**, before plucking them apart like overripe fruit.
-One man’s sword shattered against a vampire’s chest.
-The vampire **licked the blade clean** and smiled.
-Another man’s throat was torn out before he could scream.
-The vampire **drank deep**, then tossed the body aside like a child’s toy.

-The sorcerer-kings’ pets came last.

-They rose from the earth like **nightmares given form**—tall, gaunt, their flesh stretched too tight over bone, their eyes burning with stolen life.
-They didn’t speak.
-They didn’t need to.
-Their presence was enough.
-The soldiers who saw them **froze**, their weapons slipping from nerveless fingers.
-The pets moved through the camp like **shadows**, their touch turning flesh to dust, their breath stealing the warmth from the air.
+There were only three of them, but three was enough to end an army.
+The high servants of the tomb-kings didn't fight like soldiers.
+They drifted through the carnage like aristocrats at a slaughterhouse, untouched by the frantic, exhausted swings of desperate men.
+They didn't use weapons.
+A casual backhand shattered a veteran's ribcage, driving bone splinters into his heart.
+A pale hand reached out, ignoring a spear thrust entirely, and crushed a sergeant's windpipe with a wet *snap*.

 The fires **died**.

-One by one, the torches guttered out, smothered by an unseen hand.
-The camp plunged into darkness, the only light the **glow of the undead’s eyes**, the only sound the **wet tearing of flesh**, the **crunch of bone**.
+Not burned out. **Smothered**.
+The sheer weight of the dark pressed down, snuffing the torches one by one.
+The camp plunged into pitch black, lit only by the sickly glow of dead eyes and the dying embers.

-The captain roared for a retreat.
-The veterans **fought their way free**.
-The new recruits **screamed and ran**.
+The captain roared for a retreat—a stupid order, considering there was nowhere to retreat *to*.
+The veterans formed tight circles, shields locked, and died slowly, dragged down into the mud one by one.
+The new recruits dropped their weapons, screamed, and ran blindly into the dark.
+They died quickly.

-And the night **fed**.
+The night didn't just feed.
+It **gorged**.

-The undead didn’t chase.
-They didn’t need to.
-They **waited** in the dark, their hunger insatiable, their patience eternal.
-The soldiers who escaped the first wave **ran into the second**.
-The ones who made it past the second **tripped over the third**.
-The ones who reached the edge of the camp **found the vampires waiting**.
+The undead didn’t need to chase.
+They just waited in the tall grass.
+The soldiers who escaped the center of the camp ran straight into the waiting jaws of the perimeter.
+The ones who made it past the perimeter tripped over the bodies of the sentries.
+And the few who actually reached the open plains?

+They found the vampires waiting, smiling in the dark.

 The last screams were **short**.
 The last prayers were **unanswered**.